indigoparadox/dsekai/README.md

 * Item usage and crafting.
 * Minimal resource use (shooting for <500k RAM).
 * Multi-height raycasting POV support.
+* Compile script source files as part of JSON loading.

 Ideally, this engine will compile with legacy compilers as a general rule.
 For this reason, the following rules/limitations should be observed within the codebase: